How to Practice Coding Interviews at Home

 Under interview conditions, you see this: "Given a collection of intervals, merge all overlapping intervals and return the result."
 No tag, no pattern label, no "Interval Merging" hint anywhere on the page.

-Now you have to identify the approach from the problem constraints alone.
+Now you have to figure out the approach from the problem constraints alone.
 The word "overlapping" and the phrase "merge" are your only structural signals.
-You need to recognise that sorting by start time creates the invariant that lets you merge in a single pass.
+You need to recognise that sorting by start time creates the interval merging invariant that lets you merge in a single pass.
 Then you need to implement it correctly within 20 minutes, with 3-4 code runs total.
 And you need to trace through edge cases mentally, like what happens when one interval is entirely contained within another, before you run anything.

 - Resetting the timer: "Just 5 more minutes" destroys the pressure signal entirely.
 The timer is a boundary you can't negotiate with.
 Resetting it trains you to expect extensions that won't exist in a real round.

-sliding windowproblems in a row?
-You've given yourself a category hint for problems two and three.
-Interleave different patterns so your brain has to identify the type each time. - Skipping the post-mortem: After a failed attempt, most engineers immediately read the solution.
+- Skipping the post mortem: After a failed attempt, the instinct is to immediately read the solution.
 Don't.
 Write down what you tried and why it didn't work.
 Come back the next day.
 The retrieval attempt, even when it fails, strengthens the memory trace more than passive reading does.

-Where to Go from Here
+Where to go from here

 Start with the Arrays course assessment on Codeintuition to experience what timed conditions with hidden problem names actually feel like.
 The assessment enforces all four conditions from this article: time pressure, no category hints, limited execution attempts, and no solution access.
 It's part of the free Arrays course, where every problem supports Interview Mode.
-If the conditions gap described in this article is real for you, one timed attempt on a pattern you thought you'd mastered will make it obvious.
+If the conditions mismatch described in this article is real for you, one timed attempt on a pattern you thought you'd mastered will make it obvious.
 Start with the free tier and find out.